This year, I’m committed to finding and reading all of the best business books I can track down.

-Now, let’s get into our picks for the best business books to read in 2017.
+Now, let’s get into our picks for the best business books entrepreneurs need to read in 2018.

 If you notice any great business books I’ve missed that should be included, add them into the comments below!

-Here’s why: It so naturally captures the best business advice, productivity tips, life lessons and so much more from all the guests of Tim’s podcast ranging from Tony Robbins, to Derek Sivers, Daymond John and many more.
+Here’s why this one ranks so high on my list of the best business books: It so naturally captures the best business advice, productivity tips, life lessons and so much more from all the guests of Tim’s podcast ranging from Tony Robbins, to Derek Sivers, Daymond John and many more.
 Reading this business book is one of the most affordable investments you can make in your future as an entrepreneur.

 Outliers is credited with popularizing the research that led to formulating the 10,000 Hour Rule for achieving mastery in any subject through deliberate practice—even though practice has since been shown to be merely a component of what it takes to become an expert at your craft.
 What’s most beautiful about Outliers though, is that the book seeks to answer a simple question, “What makes high-achievers different?”
 Gladwell believes that we pay too little attention to successful people’s culture, family, generation and the idiosyncratic experiences of their upbringing.